 Short Term Health Insurance plans are a type of major medical health insurance that is an alternative to Obamacare and can be purchased off-exchange any time of year.
 Generally short-term plans cover an enrollee for a fixed period from one month to three months.
 Plans that Short-term insurance can be used to cover health insurance coverage gaps when people lose or change employment, graduate from college, or travel or as an Obamacare alternative.

-Unlike Affordable Care Act qualified health plans, short-term insurance plans are not required to cover Essential Health Benefits such as preventive care, maternity care, and the treatment of mental illness or substance abuse.
-Furthermore short- term insurance plans may reject applicants based on current health status or refuse to cover medical services or prescription drugs for pre-existing conditions.
-For this reason short-term insurance plans can have significantly lower premium costs than Affordable Care Act plans.
+Unlike Affordable Care Act qualified health plans, short-term health insurance plans are not required to cover Essential Health Benefits such as preventive care, maternity care, and the treatment of mental illness or substance abuse.
+Furthermore Short-Term Health Insurance plans may reject applicants based on current health status or refuse to cover medical services or prescription drugs for pre-existing conditions.
+For this reason ShortTerm Health Insurance plans can often have significantly lower premium costs than Affordable Care Act (Obamacare) plans.

-For more information about short-term health insurance plans, read the Infostat 5 Myths about Short-Term Health Insurance.
+For more information about short Term Health Insurance plans, read the Infostat 8 Myths about Short-Term Health Insurance.

 1 The Consolidated Omnibus Budget Reconciliation Act (COBRA) allows people to temporarily keep their group health coverage even if they lose their eligibility for that coverage because of events such as employment termination, a drop in work hours, retirement, or divorce.